IBM-Cloud/terraform-provider-ibm/website/docs/r/container_vpc_worker_pool.html.markdown

 - `kms_instance_id` - Instance ID for boot volume encryption.
 - `kms_account_id` - Account ID for boot volume encryption, if other account is providing the kms.
 - `import_on_create` - (Optional, Bool) Import an existing WorkerPool from the cluster, instead of creating a new.
 - `orphan_on_delete` - (Optional, Bool) Orphan the Worker Pool resource, instead of deleting it.
-The argument allows to remove the worker pool from the state, without deleting the actual cloud resource.
+The argument allows the user to remove the worker pool from the state, without deleting the actual cloud resource.
 The worker pool can be re-imported into the state using the `import_on_create` argument.
 - `security_groups` - (Optional, List) Enables users to define specific security groups for their workers.

 ## Attribute reference